A Bible Study by Jack Kelley

 The focus of John’s gospel is the Lord’s Judean ministry and really only the last part of that.
-He devoted most of 9 chapters (John 12-20) to the Lord’s last week and used 1/3 of the gospel’s 879 verses to describe His last 24 hours.
+He devoted most of nine chapters (John 12-20) to the Lord’s last week and used one-third of the 879 verses to describe His last 24 hours.
 The first 11 chapters define the Lord’s ministry through John’s selective use of 7 miracles, and we’ll use them to show how John’s Gospel contains more than meets the eye.

 Miracle 1: Water Into Wine (John 2:1-11)

 This one is misunderstood by most and yet results in the disciples putting their faith in the Lord.
 (This, the first of his miraculous signs, Jesus performed in Cana of Galilee.
 He thus revealed His Glory and the disciples put their faith in Him, John 2:11).
 It seems so insignificant when compared the opening miracles in the other gospels, which involved either casting out demons or curing leprosy.

 This miracle took place because an embarrassing discovery had been made.
 A wedding banquet Jesus was attending was in full swing when the servants suddenly realized they were out of wine.
 His mother, who was also there, asked Him to help.
-The Lord had 6 empty jars of stone filled with water which He then turned into wine.
+The Lord had six empty jars of stone filled with water which He then turned into wine.
 The master of the banquet proclaimed the wine Jesus had made to be superior to the wine they had served earlier, saying they had saved the best for last.

 Look at the symbolism: These six stone jars normally held water used for ceremonial cleansing, an important part of Old Covenant life.
 Now they contained wine, which is often associated with the New Covenant due to the Lord’s Supper.

 What’s more, the wine these jars now contained was superior to the wine the wedding guests had been drinking before, just as the New Covenant is superior to the Old Covenant (Hebrews 8:6).
 This miracle symbolized nothing less than the Mission of the Messiah; changing the empty way of man’s religion into a living, joyful, relationship with the Lord, as demonstrated by the wedding celebration.
 (You can read more about this here.)